Skip to main content

 Profile

-Andrea Arese-Elías was born in Cordoba, Argentina, and has performed extensively as a solo and chamber musician in countries which include Argentina, Mexico, El Salvador, Japan, Bulgaria, South Korea and the United States.
+Andrea Arese-Elías was born in Cordoba, Argentina, and has performed extensively as a solo and chamber musician in countries which include Argentina, Mexico, El Salvador, Japan, Italy, Bulgaria, South Korea and the United States.
 As a chamber musician, she has collaborated with renowned artists such as Andres Cardenes, Stephen Balderston, Robert Spring, Rafael Figueroa and Susan Salm.

 She has performed as a soloist with the Cordoba Symphony Orchestra (Argentina), the Pleven Symphony Orchestra (Bulgaria), Cincinnati’s Philharmonia Orchestra, Symphony in the Valley and the Grand Junction Symphony, among others.